-The charge mechanism reduces any Transmission Services entry over recovery resulting from NTS Entry capacity auctions.
-The process may be triggered at the end of the formula year based on the outcome of all NTS entry capacity auctions that represent a Transmission services entry capacity revenue stream.
-It is proposed that this will be applied as a Transmission Services entry commodity credit.
+The charge mechanism reduces any Transmission Services entry over recovery.
+The process may be triggered at the end of the formula year.
+It is proposed that this will be applied as a Transmission Services entry capacity credit.

 NTS Transmission Services Entry Capacity Retention Charge